 If you have ever been to a formal garden, you may have seen a garden wall fountain.
 What is a wall fountain?
 These may be built into the wall or just a fixture applied to the wall.
 Water is circulated through a pump and tubing from a basin or pond below, back up into the top of the vertical surface and down and around over and over.
-This cycle has a repetitive effect that is reminiscent of the cycle of life, and the gentle sight and sound is meditative.
+This cycle has a repetitive effect that is reminiscent of the cycle of life, and the gentle sight and sound are meditative.
 You can try making one yourself with some basic tips.

 Water features have traditionally been incorporated in gardens probably as long as planned cultivation has been around.
 Early waterfall and wall fountains were driven by gravity, but over time they were powered by pumps.
 By the 18th century, pump type outdoor wall fountains were the norm.

 A wall fountain may be indoor or outdoor and can be made from any number of materials, including stone, granite, stainless steel, resin, and glass.
 Today’s wall water features are powered electrically or by solar power.
 The mechanisms are practically noiseless to allow the sound of water to penetrate without distraction.
-As long as you have a reservoir or sump, power of some kind and a pump, you can build a wall fountain.
+As long as you have a reservoir or sump, power of some kind, and a pump, you can build a wall fountain.

 Easy DIY Wall Fountains

 One of the quicker ways to get a fountain is to purchase a model that is already made.
-These may be ornamental where the flow of water is broken by a sculpture or where liquid goes into a decorative reservoir such as a terra cotta pot.
+These may be ornamental where the flow of water is broken by a sculpture or where the liquid goes into a decorative reservoir such as a terra cotta pot.

-These are often mounted on an existing wall and come with tubing, pumps, electrical cords and attaching fixtures.
+These are often mounted on an existing wall and come with tubing, pumps, electrical cords, and attaching fixtures.
 The installation couldn’t be simpler.
 All you do is mount the model and plug it in, adding water before you do so.
-You can then choose to disguise the tubing and mechanisms with rocks, moss, plants or any other items that appeal to your senses.
+You can then choose to disguise the tubing and mechanisms with rocks, moss, plants, or any other items that appeal to your senses.

 How to Build a Wall Fountain

 If you already have a wall, half your project is complete; however, it is easier to hide the mechanisms necessary for a fountain if you build the wall around these items.
-A river rock wall, for example, is attractive, hard to mess up and provides a natural looking scene over which water can cascade.
+A river rock wall, for example, is attractive, hard to mess up, and provides a natural-looking scene over which water can cascade.